raghuchandan1/Trivia_API/starter/backend/README.md

       "difficulty": 2,
       "id": 19,
       "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
-    },
-    {
-      "answer": "The Liver",
-      "category": 1,
-      "difficulty": 4,
-      "id": 20,
-      "question": "What is the heaviest organ in the human body?"
-    },
-    {
-      "answer": "Alexander Fleming",
-      "category": 1,
-      "difficulty": 3,
-      "id": 21,
-      "question": "Who discovered penicillin?"
-    },
-    {
-      "answer": "Blood",
-      "category": 1,
-      "difficulty": 4,
-      "id": 22,
-      "question": "Hematology is a branch of medicine involving the study of what?"
-    },
-    {
-      "answer": "Scarab",
-      "category": 4,
-      "difficulty": 4,
-      "id": 23,
-      "question": "Which dung beetle was worshipped by the ancient Egyptians?"
-    },
-    {
-      "answer": "Yes",
-      "category": 5,
-      "difficulty": 1,
-      "id": 24,
-      "question": "Is the new question added?"
-    },
-    {
-      "answer": "Yes",
-      "category": 5,
-      "difficulty": 1,
-      "id": 25,
-      "question": "Working after search?"
     }
   ],
   "success": true,